lukechikkala/zactrack-Documentation/Setup/zt_Setup.md

 # Network Setup
 `<network_diagram>`<br>
-Download the ZacTrack App from the ZacTrack Server.
+Download the zactrack App from the zactrack Server.

 # Mounting